yuanqing/markdown-interpolate/README.md

 <!-- end -->
 ```

-Run the `markdown-interpolate-files` CLI again to update the content between each pair of opening/closing HTML comments.
+Run the `markdown-interpolate` CLI again to update the content between each pair of opening/closing HTML comments.

 Other usage notes: